-This paper studies the interaction between macro-economic risks, and paygo social security.
+This paper studies the interaction between macro-economic risk and paygo social security.
 For this, it uses an applied general equilibrium model with overlapping generations of risk-averse households.
-The sources of risk are productivity shocks and capital return shocks.
+The sources of risk are productivity shocks and depreciation shocks.
 The risk profile of pensions differs from that of financial assets, because pensions are linked partially to future wage rates and productivity.
-The model is used to discuss the effects social security on labor supply, private saving, and welfare in a closed economy.
-Results show that the welfare effects of paygo social security are negative as crowding out dominates the positive insurance effects.
+The model is used to discuss the effects of changes in the social security system on labor supply, private saving, and welfare in a closed economy.